Introduction | At a Glance | Key Indicators | International Rankings

 No data is available for other organizational and legal forms of NPOs.

 Public Benefit Status

 Belarusian law does not recognize concepts such as “socially oriented,” “charitable” or “public benefit” organizations.
-Tax benefits are extended to organizations based on their type of activity rather than public benefit status, or to specifically designated organizations.
+Tax benefits are extended to organizations based on their type of activity.
 For example, Presidential Decree #497 of November 3, 2011 on Supporting Physical Culture and Sports Organizations lists a number of such organizations that are entitled to government support, including tax benefits.